GreptimeTeam/docs/docs/reference/sql-tools.md

 # SQL Tools

-GreptimeDB uses SQL as main query language, so it supports most famous SQL tools.
+GreptimeDB uses SQL as its main query language and supports many popular SQL tools.
 This document guides you on how to use SQL tools with GreptimeDB.

 ## Programming languages

-It is recommend to use mature SQL drivers to query data.
+It is recommended to use mature SQL drivers to query data.

 ### Recommended libraries

 <Tabs groupId="programming-langs">
   <TabItem value="Java" label="Java">
-    Java database connectivity (JDBC) is the JavaSoft specification of a standard application programming interface (API) that allows Java programs to access database management systems.
+    Java Database Connectivity (JDBC) is the JavaSoft specification of a standard application programming interface (API) that allows Java programs to access database management systems.

     Many databases, such as MySQL or PostgreSQL, have implemented their own drivers based on the JDBC API.
     Since GreptimeDB supports [multiple protocols](/user-guide/protocols/overview.md), we use MySQL as an example to demonstrate how to use JDBC.
     If you want to use other protocols, just replace the MySQL driver with the corresponding driver.
   </TabItem>
   <TabItem value="Go" label="Go">
-    It is recommend to using the [GORM](https://gorm.io/) library, which is popular and developer-friendly.
+    It is recommended to use the [GORM](https://gorm.io/) library, which is popular and developer-friendly.
   </TabItem>
 </Tabs>

 ### Installation

 <Tabs groupId="programming-langs">
   <TabItem value="Java" label="Java">
-    If you are using [Maven](https://maven.apache.org/), add the following to your pom.xml dependencies list:
+    If you are using [Maven](https://maven.apache.org/), add the following to your `pom.xml` dependencies list:

     ```xml
     <dependency>